Do Students need to be fluent in English to take these classes?

 C2: Proficiency: Can understand almost everything written or heard with ease, and can express themselves using precise terms in complex scenarios

-However, we do anticipate that the vast majority of students will be fully vaccinated and we will also have a range of Covid safety procedures ready to implement at all of our campuses, in line with Government guidelines and as deemed necessary at the time.
+From experience in the summer of 2022, the vast majority of students were fully vaccinated.
+We will also have a range of Covid safety procedures ready to implement at all of our campuses, in line with Government guidelines and as deemed necessary at the time.

 What if I am too worried about the risk of travelling and change my mind?